awslabs/multi-agent-orchestrator/docs/src/content/docs/storage/overview.md

 ---
 title: Storage overview
-description: An overview of conversation storage options in the Multi-Agent Orchestrator System
+description: An overview of conversation storage options in the Agent Squad System
 ---

-The Multi-Agent Orchestrator System offers flexible storage options for maintaining conversation history.
+The Agent Squad System offers flexible storage options for maintaining conversation history.
 This allows the system to preserve context across multiple interactions and enables agents to provide more coherent and contextually relevant responses.

 ## Key Concepts